ubports/system-image/ini-manpage.rst

 DESCRIPTION
 ===========

-``/etc/system-image/`` is the default configuration directory for the system image upgrader.
+``/etc/system-image/config.d`` is the default configuration directory for the system image upgrader.
 It contains ini-style configuration files with sections that define the service to connect to, as well as local system resources.
 Generally, the options never need to be changed.

-The system image upgrader will read a all files in this directory that start with a numeric prefix, followed by an underscore, and then any alphanumeric suffix, ending in ``.ini``.
+The system image upgrader will read all files in this directory that start with a numeric prefix, followed by an underscore, and then any alphanumeric suffix, ending in ``.ini``.
 E.g. ``07_myconfig.ini``.